We needed game night ideas in a bad way.

 Game Night Ideas | Food Options

-- (Almost) no food.
 If you don’t want the pressures of cooking for a group, then don’t cook!
-Schedule your party after typical meal times, like 2:00pm or 8:00pm, so that guests have a chance to eat before they arrive.
-Throw out some chips and salsa and you’re good to go!
+Schedule your party after typical meal times, like 2:00 pm or 8:00 pm, so that guests have a chance to eat before they arrive.
+Throw out some chips and salsa, and you’re good to go!

-- Dinner potluck.
 Name a theme (southern, Mexican, Italian, etc.) and ask everyone to bring a dish.
-This will take a little bit of coordination to make sure that three different people don’t bring lasagna.
+This will take a little bit of coordination to ensure that three different people don’t bring lasagna.
 Send a group text or create a private Facebook event to work out the details.

 Game Night Ideas | Game Options